-8.5 CATCH vs Victim cache
+8.3 CATCH vs Victim cache

 An alternative mechanism to reduce cache misses is the victim cache [16].
-A victim cache targets to reduce cache misses due to conflicts in a set by keeping a fully associative structure and maintaining victim blocks there until they are evicted or needed again from the cache.
-Fig 8.9 show the performance improvement of regular cache using an 8 entry victim cache, using CATCH of 2.14KB cost and finally a combination of these two.
-In the combination model the victim cache is accessed first and only in a case of a miss the secondary tag-index, if exists, provided by the CATCH is used for a secondary cache access.
+A victim cache aims to reduce cache misses, due to conflicts in a set, by keeping a fully associative structure and maintaining victim blocks there until they are evicted or needed again from the cache.
+Fig. 14 show the performance improvement of regular cache using an 8 entry victim cache, using the CATCH with 2.32KB cost, and a combination of the two.
+In the combination the victim cache is accessed first and only in a case of a victim miss the CATCH is used.